Types of Mortgage Lenders in Canada

 Where does mortgage money come from?

 Mortgage money in the prime space comes from different types of bonds through the money markets.
 However, new mortgages in the prime space on homes priced over $1M, with amortizations greater than 25 years, or to purchase an investment property are sourced from uninsured money.
-Meaning that the government of Canada does not guarantee money and as such, mortgage interest rates in this criteria are priced higher.
-Whereas privately pooled or publicly listed investments finance private and subprime mortgages.
+This means that the government of Canada does not guarantee money, and as such, mortgage interest rates for these criteria are priced higher.
+On the other hand, privately pooled or publicly listed investments finance private and subprime mortgages.

 Final Thoughts